anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

 Trace and Optimize is quite carefully designed under the premise that "**never let it affect the appearance**."\
 So, if any problems occur, such as appearance is affected or some gimmick stops working, they are all caused by bugs in AAO, without exception.\
-Therefore, if you encounter any problems with this component, please report it and it will most likely be fixed.
+Therefore, if you encounter any problems with this component, please report it.\
+We will fix it as much as we can.

 {{< /hint >}}